GoThereGit/EvaHan/README.md

 ## Writing the Technical Report

 Technical reports will be peer reviewed.
-The accepted papers will be included in the proceedings of the **Fifteenth biennial Language Resources and Evaluation Conference (LREC 2026)**, which will take place from May 11 to 16，2026, in Mallorca, Spain.
+The accepted papers will be included in the proceedings of the **The Fourth Workshop on Language Technologies for Historical and Ancient Languages (LT4HALA 2026)** at **Fifteenth biennial Language Resources and Evaluation Conference (LREC 2026)**, which will take place on May 11，2026, in Mallorca, Spain.

 Submission is electronic, using the Softconf START conference management system via the link: https://softconf.com/lrec2026/main